The Dark Tower VI: Song of Susannah: Plot summary

 Susannah Dean is partially trapped in her own mind by Mia, the former demon and now heavily pregnant mortal woman who took control of her body shortly after the battle against the Wolves of Calla Bryn Sturgis.
 (Note: As depicted in Wolves of the Calla.)
 Susannah-Mia, with their shared body mostly under the control of Mia, escapes via the magic door in Doorway Cave with the help of Black Thirteen.
 Mia tells Susannah she has made a Faustian deal with Richard Sayre to surrender her demonic immortality in exchange for being able to produce a child.
 Technically speaking, however, this child is the biological descendant of Susannah Dean and the gunslinger, Roland.
 The Gunslinger's seed was passed to Susannah through an 'elemental' - in this case an incubus/succubus, who had sex with both.
 The technical parentage of her child matters little to Mia, though, because The Crimson King has further promised her that she will have sole charge of raising the child, Mordred, for the first part of his life - the time before the critical destiny the Crimson King foresees for the child comes to pass.
 All Mia must do now is to bring Susannah to the Dixie Pig restaurant to give birth to the child under the care of the Crimson King's men.

 The rest of the ka-tet employs the help of the Manni to open the magic door inside Doorway Cave.
-The ka-tet are split up by the magic door, or perhaps ka, and sent to different 'wheres' and 'whens'.
+They are split up by the magic door, or perhaps ka, and sent to two different time/place destinations.

-Jake, Oy, and Father Callahan follow Susannah-Mia to the New York City of 1999 in order to save Susannah from the danger Mia has put her in by delivering her into the custody of the Crimson King's henchmen.
-Jake and Callahan also hide Black Thirteen in a locker in the World Trade Center.
-Without them knowing, Black Thirteen will be destroyed or forever buried when the towers fall in the September 11, 2001 attacks.
+Jake, Oy, and Father Callahan follow Susannah-Mia to New York City in 1999 in order to save Susannah from the danger Mia has put her in by delivering her into the custody of the Crimson King's henchmen.
+Jake and Callahan also recover Black Thirteen and place it in a storage locker beneath the World Trade Center.
+Without them knowing, Black Thirteen will be destroyed or forever buried when the towers collapse in the September 11, 2001 attacks.